UrbaZen-Marketplace/user-service/README.md

 # java-spring-template

-Fork this repository as a foundation for new spring services
+Fork this repository as a foundation for new spring services.